Utility Drone Marketing

 Use content and search strategy around asset management outcomes, maintenance planning, and risk reduction.

-Design CTA paths for capability statements, project brief submissions, and buyer consultations instead of basic contact requests.
+Design CTA paths for capability statements, project brief submissions, and customer consultations instead of basic contact requests.

-What tends to move the needle here: one utility-drone operator we modelled this for saw vegetation-management RFP invitations roughly triple after building out a content cluster around NERC FAC-003 compliance and ROW inspection deliverables — procurement was using those exact terms in their search.
+What tends to shift the result here: one utility-drone operator we modelled this for saw vegetation-management RFP invitations roughly triple after building out a content cluster around NERC FAC-003 compliance and ROW inspection deliverables — procurement was using those exact terms in their search.

 Next step